Pre-order now

 Have you noticed that your cat has yellowish eyes or skin?

-Causes of Jaundice in Cats
+Causes of jaundice in cats

 • Loss of appetite , which often leads to weight loss

-Diagnosis of Jaundice in Cats
+Diagnosis of jaundice in cats

-In addition, other specific tests may be necessary to refine the diagnosis:
+Additional specific tests may be necessary to refine the diagnosis:

 • An ultrasound of the liver can help identify physical abnormalities such as tumors or cysts.

-Treatment Options for Cats with Jaundice
+Treatment options for cats with jaundice

-• Avoid fatty foods
+• Avoid high-fat foods

-• Prefer easily digestible proteins
+• Prefer easily digestible proteins.

-Prevention of Jaundice in Cats
+Prevention of jaundice in cats

 • Dandelion : Promotes the excretory function of the liver